skyfire-xyz/skyfire-solutions-smart-web-crawler-demo/crawler-service/README.md

 ### Pre-requisites

-1. Approved Seller Service with Seller Skyfire API Key
+1. Approved Seller Service with Seller Skyfire API Key:
+- Follow the [Skyfire Platform Setup Guide](https://docs.skyfire.xyz/docs/introduction) to create a seller account and seller service.

-2. Pusher Credentials
+2. Pusher Credentials:
 - Create a Pusher Account and App:
       - Go to the Pusher website and create a new account or sign in to your existing one.
       - Navigate to the Pusher Channels dashboard and create a new app.
       - Give your app a name and select a cluster (region) closest to your users to minimize latency.
 - Get Your Pusher Credentials:
       - After creating the app, find and click on it in the dashboard.
       - Go to the "App Keys" tab to find your app_id, key, secret, and cluster.